The JD program at California Western School of Law will give you the knowledge and skills you’ll need to serve as an effective advocate for justice.

 The JD program at California Western School of Law gives you a strong foundation in legal theory and practices, as well as hands-on experiences with clients in the field.
 Find out more below.

 Before you take your courses, you might want to know the details of all the courses that we offer.
-After a strong foundation in legal analysis, research, and writing, you’ll have the chance to explore more electives in years two and three.
+After gaining a strong foundation in legal analysis, research, and writing, you’ll have the chance to explore more electives in years two and three.

 In your second year, you’ll take our acclaimed STEPPS program.
 (Skills Training for Ethical Practice and Professional Satisfaction)